Astros’ added ace Greinke drops 2nd playoff start in ALCS G1

 Greinke allowed two home runs in a span of three batters in the sixth inning Saturday night, and the Yankees went on to a 7-0 win at Minute Maid Park — where they lost all four games in their last ALCS appearance two years ago.

 Already with Justin Verlander and big league strikeout leader Gerrit Cole, the Astros added Greinke, a six-time All-Star and 2009 AL Cy Young Award winner, in a somewhat shocking deal moments before the July 31 trade deadline.
+For a club already cruising toward a third consecutive AL West title, it was a move made for October — where the Yankees figured to be a powerful opponent.

 After Verlander and Cole dominated the Tampa Bay Rays in the first two games of the AL Division Series, it was Greinke’s turn in the postseason.
 He allowed three homers and six runs in 3 2/3 innings of a 10-3 loss to the Rays.